-The Lydiard Park Heritage Trust, company registration number 10192530, has seven Trustees and Directors
+The Lydiard Park Heritage Trust, company registration number 10192530, has six Trustees and Directors

 Mike Bowden (Chair) – As a lawyer and former FTSE 100 Managing Director, Mike recently retired as chair of the Friends of Lydiard Park, a position he had held since 2011, but remains a trustee.
 He is also a trustee of Phoenix Enterprises in Swindon and his previous positions include; Chair of Swindon’s Economic Development & Enterprise Partnership, Board Member of Swindon Regeneration Advisory Group & Swindon Cultural Partnership & Chairman of the Science Museum Campaign Team.